rezafuad/person-reid-lightweight-residualnet/README.md

 This repository use a lot of code from https://github.com/layumi/Person_reID_baseline_pytorch.

+We use Resnet-CIFAR implementation by Yerlan Idelbayev (https://github.com/akamaster/pytorch_resnet_cifar10).

 We add a reranking code (evaluate_rerank2.py) for multi-query testing on Market-1501 dataset.

 **1. Training process:**